aleksejmutic/Hermes/README.md

 # Hermes (Shipping Information System)

-Hermes is a desktop information system designed for managing shipments, clients, and logistics operations, developed in **Java Swing** with an **MSSQL** backend.
+Hermes is a desktop information system designed for managing shipments, clients, and logistics operations, developed in **Java Swing** with **MSSQL**.
 The application allows users to manage shipping records, track parcels, and organize operations efficiently.
 This project was developed as part of the **Design of Information Systems** course during the 4th year at the Faculty of Electrical Engineering in East Sarajevo.

 ---